Friday, September 22, 2017

 I always wanted to be Lewis Collins!

-Sabre Team was released in 1992 by Krisalis and is a turn-based war zone of hardcore strategy.
-We're in control of an elite SAS squad who enter the lion's den to kill bad guys, rescue hostages, and save the day.
-This ain't a fake arcade action affair but instead, tries to be realistic and thus requires stealth and tactical thought so a wrong move could end with team members being killed.
-And dead means dead, there are no second chances in this world.
+We are in control of an elite SAS squad, who enter the lion's den to kill bad guys, rescue hostages, and save the day.
+This ain't a fake arcade action affair, but instead, tries to be realistic and thus requires stealth and tactical thought.
+So, a wrong move could end without assessing the situation, and it could get the team killed.
+And dead means dead; there are no second chances in this world.
+It's brutal, so be warned.

-This is next screenshot is of you!
 Choose your weaponry wisely and specifically for the mission at hand.
 Remember, some weapons need a reload after each shot.
 You're not superman, it's often advisable to wear a bulletproof jacket.
 I hear there are a limited number of medkits?
 But these will certainly help to recover from injuries.

 This guy is ripped yet still manages to look a bit gay.
-Put on a shirt mate!
+Put on a shirt, mate!

 Think covertly

-The next screenshot explains the general task of the mission.
+The next screenshot explains the mission's task.
 Read it carefully and don't be daft...

 Always read the backstory and gather as much detail as you can.
 It will help.